minch/buoy_data/README.markdown

 # buoy_data

+## Description

-The goal of this gem is to provide marine buoy data from a variety of sources.
+The goal of this gem is to provide a super simple interface to marine buoy data from a variety of sources.

+Currently only [NOAA buoys](http://www.ndbc.noaa.gov/) are supported but adding more is planned.

 ## Install